 What used to always confuse me when I was younger was how people used different terms for the same thing.

 For instance, mutual funds.
 When people refer to mutual funds, what they actually mean are actively-managed mutual funds.
-With index funds, the proper term is actually index mutual fund.
+With index funds, the proper term is actually index mutual funds.
 Index funds are in fact a type of mutual fund, just not actively managed.
-Exchange traded funds (or ETFs as most people call them) work similarly to mutual funds, but they are not mutual funds.
+Exchange-traded funds (or ETFs as most people call them) work similarly to mutual funds, but they are not mutual funds.

 Let’s break this down even further.
 Here are some easy definitions you can memorize for the future.